lmfit/uncertainties/doc/user_guide.rst

 .. index::
-   pair: nominal value; of scalar
+   pair: nominal value of; scalar
-   pair: uncertainty; of scalar
+   pair: uncertainty of; scalar

 Access to the uncertainty and to the nominal value
 ==================================================